+Our Easy Steak Marinade Recipe will help you make your best steak ever!
 No more relegating steak to special occasion status!
-Even inexpensive cuts of beef will satisfy when you use my Steak Marinade.
-Fire up your grill, STAT!=The Best Steak Marinade
+Even inexpensive cuts of beef will satisfy when you use this Steak Marinade.
+Fire up your grill, STAT!

 I can honestly say I’ve never met a steak I didn’t like, but I have met some that could do with a few hours in a well-constructed marinade.
 The beauty of the whole marinating process is that you can turn even an inexpensive cut of beef into something worthy of a special occasion, and I’m all for having a little extra “special” in our lives!

 Marinating is one of those processes that make you realize just how much science magic happens in the kitchen.

 The right marinade can make an impenetrable cut of meat sponge-up loads of flavor and yield its tense tissue for a tender result.
 All that happens because of the chemistry going on between your steak and the marinade.